- Left atrium (7)

 - Pulmonary valve (4)

 The heart has four chambers (the right atrium, the left atrium, the right ventricle and the left ventricle – figure 1).
 Each heart beat is a result of an electrical stimulation that starts in the top right hand chamber of the heart (the right atrium) and this electrical impulse is conducted down “cables” to the various chambers (image).
 Any part of this electrical circuit can become diseased resulting in either slow or fast heart rates.
 Either very slow or very fast heart rates can result in palpitations, dizziness or a collapse (loss of consciousness).
-If the heart is too slow then a pacemaker is required (image).
-If the heart rate is too fast, then depending on the mechanism of the fast heart rate, either tablets, ablation therapy (using heat energy to modify some of the electrical circuits) or a defibrillator (like a pacemaker but treats very fast life threatening heart rhythms), may be required (image).
+If the heart is too slow then a pacemaker is required (figure 2).
+If the heart rate is too fast, then depending on the mechanism of the fast heart rate, either tablets, ablation therapy (using heat energy to modify some of the electrical circuits) or a defibrillator (like a pacemaker but treats very fast life threatening heart rhythms), may be required (figure 3).

 When the pumping action of the heart fails, a condition called heart failure develops.
 This can result in symptoms of shortness of breath, fatigue and swollen ankles.
 The treatment of this condition is dependent of the cause of the injury to the heart muscle.